 Hi, I’m Monica.
 I have an MBA in International Business, five years of online blogging experience, and over three years of running a profitable online business at HappyandBlessedHome.com.
 Out of frustration over the lack of business essentials provided to bloggers, I started this blog, The6FigureBlog.com.
 My goal is simple: to help you turn your passion into a profitable online business.

 If you enjoyed this post on 10 Reasons WHY I’m Thankful to be a BLOGGER, please PIN and share it.
 “Word of mouth is the best form of Social Media” – Monica Pruett,MonicaPruett.com.
 Thank you.

 If you’d like to read more about my story, you’ll enjoy From Corporate Executive to Blogger: How HappyandBlessedHome.com Got It’s Name.

-Sign up to be a part of The6FigureBlog.com community and get a copy of my FREE Blog Planner –> straight to your inbox.
-You’ll also get updates with free tips and blogging resources.
+Sign up to be a part of the community and get updates with free tips and blogging resources.
 Never any spam.
 Just tips to help you build your business.